Jonathan's research

 Thus, mesh generation is arguably the part of modern PDE solvers most in need of research progress.

-Twelve years later, mesh generation is still usually the bottleneck in solving PDEs on objects or domains with complicated geometry.
-The automatic mesh generation problem is to program a computer to divide a complicated geometry--say, a car engine, the Golden Gate bridge, or the air around an airplane--into small, simple pieces called elements, such as triangles or rectangles (for two-dimensional geometries), or tetrahedra or rectangular prisms (for three-dimensional geometries).
+Sixteen years later, mesh generation is still usually the bottleneck in solving PDEs on objects or domains with complicated geometry.
+The automatic mesh generation problem is to program a computer to divide a complicated geometry—say, a car engine, an apartment building, or the air around an airplane—into simple pieces called elements, such as triangles or rectangles (for two-dimensional geometries), or tetrahedra or rectangular prisms (for three-dimensional geometries).
 The division may yield millions or billions of such elements, in which case it is infeasible for a human to interactively help the computer with its decisions; the solution must be found entirely automatically.

-To devise such a computer program is a difficult mathematical challenge.
 Mesh generation is something like a reverse jigsaw puzzle.
-A mesh must satisfy nearly contradictory requirements: it must conform to the shape of the object or domain; it may have to grade from small to large elements over a relatively short distance; and it must be composed of elements that are of the right sizes and shapes. ``The right shapes'' typically include elements that are nearly equilateral, and exclude elements that are long and thin (e.g. shaped like a needle or a kite).
-Some versions of the mesh generation problem--for example, dividing an arbitrary three-dimensional domain into ``nicely shaped'' hexahedra (elements shaped like rectangular prisms, though the sides need not be parallel)--are widely believed to have no general solution.
+A mesh must satisfy nearly contradictory requirements: it must conform to the shape of the object or domain; it may have to grade from small to large elements over a relatively short distance; and it must be composed of elements that are of the right sizes and shapes.
+“The right shapes” typically include elements that are nearly equilateral, and exclude elements that are long and thin (e.g. shaped like a needle or a kite).
+Some versions of the mesh generation problem—for example, dividing an arbitrary three-dimensional domain into “nicely shaped” hexahedra (elements shaped like rectangular prisms, though the sides need not be parallel)—are widely believed to have no general solution.

 Since Thompson wrote his article, the resources committed to mesh generation have expanded rapidly.
 The field has seen the birth of three dedicated conferences: the annual International Meshing Roundtable, the biennial Symposium on Trends in Unstructured Mesh Generation, and the biennial International Conference on Numerical Grid Generation in Computational Field Simulations.
 Dozens of companies market mesh generation software.
 Many of the national research laboratories and most of the large automakers have in-house efforts.